eomii/rules_ll/docs/guides/external_dependencies.md

 ## Example

-The `mkLlShell` wrapper exposes an `env` attribute that you can use to set the `LL_CFLAGS` and `LL_LDFLAGS` environment variables.
+The `llShell` wrapper exposes an `env` attribute that you can use to set the `LL_CFLAGS` and `LL_LDFLAGS` environment variables.
 Since `rules_ll` uses the `clang-linker-wrapper` as its linking tool you don't need to add `-Wl,...` to flags in `LL_LDFLAGS`.
 Don't use spaces in these flags and separate different